Tutu's daughter recalls day he saved man from being burned alive by angry mob

 Accused of being an apartheid collaborator, the man is doused with petrol and is moments away from being "necklaced" - the term used to describe having a tyre placed around your neck, doused with flammable liquid and then set alight.
 The intervention of Tutu and other clergy save the man.

 "To see that and to see him going in.
-There were so many things striking about it," Nontombi told Reuters outside the family residence in Cape Town.
+There were so many things striking about it," Nontombi Naomi Tutu, one of four of Tutu's children, told Reuters outside the family home in Cape Town.

 Tutu used the pulpit to preach against the repressive white-minority regime in South Africa, which came to an end in the 1990s, and regularly spoke at the funerals of young activists killed by the state's security apparatus.